 Loans, Loan Assignments, and Loan Participations.
 Floating rate securities, including loans, provide for automatic adjustment of the interest rate at fixed intervals (e.g., daily, weekly, monthly, or semi-annually) or automatic adjustment of the interest rate whenever a specified interest rate or index changes.
-The interest rate on floating rate securities ordinarily is determined by reference to LIBOR (London Interbank Offered Rate) or SOFR (Secured Overnight Financing Rate), a particular bank's prime rate, the 90-day U.S. Treasury Department Bill rate, the rate of return on commercial paper or bank CDs, an index of short-term tax-exempt rates or some other objective measure.
+The interest rate on floating rate securities ordinarily is determined by reference to LIBOR (London Interbank Offered Rate), a particular bank's prime rate, the 90-day U.S. Treasury Bill rate, the rate of return on commercial paper or bank CDs, an index of short-term tax-exempt rates or some other objective measure.
 A Fund may invest in secured and unsecured loans.